 Start at the front door.
 Adding a holiday-neutral fall foliage wreath creates a welcoming entrance and can be kept up until it’s time to decorate for Christmas.
 Mine features faux leaves wrapped around a grapevine wreath.
 But, there are so many options available.

 Commercial Silk Greenery is one of my personal go-to’s for faux plants and wreaths.
 And, when choosing, pay particular attention to the color of your house and especially your front door color, as traditional autumnal colors of rust, yellow and red simply may not work (if that’s the case, try neutrals, natural looking green such as eucalyptus, or a stark rustic twig wreath).

-Create focal points.
+Create a few big focal points.
 Rather than scattering random pieces throughout your home, mass them to create dramatic displays.
 For example, a stack of pumpkins will make a bigger impact than those same pieces scattered throughout the home.
-Choose a fireplace, a window, or an open shelved hutch and go for broke with trailing leaves, gourds, signage, candles, lanterns and more.
+Choose a fireplace, a window, or an open shelved hutch and pile it on with trailing leaves, gourds, signage, candles, lanterns and more.
 Your imagination is your only limit!

-Pressed for time?
-Simply load up on a variety of colorful, attractive mini pumpkins and gourds and use them to replace the candles in your candlesticks, stuff lanterns, fill crystal or wooden bowls, perch a row on a windowsill, and you’re done!
+If you’re completely pressed for time, simply load up on a variety of colorful, attractive mini pumpkins and gourds.
+Use them to replace the candles in your candlesticks, stuff lanterns, fill crystal or wooden bowls, perch a row on a windowsill, and you’re done!

 Look UP.
 If shelf and table space is at a premium, chandeliers offer an exceptional opportunity to create a spectacular display filled with autumn leaves, branches, seasonal ribbon and more.